Phantasmagoria (The Damned album)

-Phantasmagoria is the sixth album by U.K. punk rock band the Damned, released by MCA in July 1985.
-Special editions were available on white vinyl or picture disc; some versions included a free 12-inch of their No. 3 hit "Eloise".
-It is the first album by the band without original member Captain Sensible, and was a style shift to gothic rock compared to the band's punk sound of its early and later career.
+Phantasmagoria is the sixth studio album by the English rock band the Damned, released by MCA on 15 July 1985.
+Special editions were available on white vinyl or picture disc; some versions included a free 12-inch of their UK No. 3 hit "Eloise".
+It is the first album by the band without original member Captain Sensible, and was a style shift to gothic rock compared to the band's punk sound of its early career.